zulip/zulip/docs/subsystems/email.md

 A final note for translating emails is that strings that are sent to user accounts (where we know the user's language) are higher-priority to translate than things sent to an email address (where we don't).
-E.g. for password reset emails, it makes sense for the code path for people with an actual account can be tagged for translation, while the code path for the "you don't have an account email" might not be, since we might not know what language to use in the second case.
+E.g., for password reset emails, it makes sense for the code path for people with an actual account can be tagged for translation, while the code path for the "you don't have an account email" might not be, since we might not know what language to use in the second case.